Statehuh/PolUVR/README.md

 ## Overview

-PolUVR is a Python-based audio separation tool that leverages advanced machine learning models to separate audio tracks into different stems, such as vocals, instrumental, drums, bass, and more.
-This project is a fork of the [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator) repository, and it aims to provide a user-friendly interface for audio separation tasks.
+**PolUVR** is a Python-based audio separation tool that leverages advanced machine learning models to separate audio tracks into distinct stems, such as vocals, instrumental, drums, bass, and more.
+Built as a fork of the [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator), PolUVR offers enhanced usability, hardware acceleration, and a user-friendly Gradio interface.

+---

+## Key Features

+- **Audio Separation:** Extract vocals, instrumental, drums, bass, and other stems.
+- **Hardware Acceleration:** Supports CUDA (Nvidia GPUs) and CoreML (Apple Silicon).
+- **Cross-Platform:** Works on Linux, macOS, and Windows.
+- **Gradio Interface:** Easy-to-use web interface for audio separation.

 ---